craigloewen-msft/WSL2TestInstructions/README.md

 First make sure you have docker, and docker-compose installed.

-If you're running Ubuntu-18.04 you can use the script included in this repo by running:
+The easiest way to install them is to make sure you are using Ubuntu 18.04 and then using the script provided in this repo by running:

 `sudo ./installDockerUbuntu.sh`

+Or if you want to install it manually you can use [this link](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install Docker, and [this link](https://docs.docker.com/compose/install/) to install Docker-Compose.

 ### Run the app